 Poisson distribution helps bettors find out the likelihood of an event happening within a particular period of time.
 It is often used to calculate the chances of a prop bet paying off.
 This poisson distribution calculator does all the hard work for you, quickly providing you with the probability of an event occurring within a game.

 What is Poisson Distribution?

 The concept of poisson distribution can be applied to any walk of life.
 Retailers can use it to determine the number of customers that might visit a store on a particular day, while meteorologists can use it to predict the chances of a storm hitting an area during a given month.
-In sports betting, poisson distribution is generally used to calculate the probability of a prop bet paying off in a game or a specific period.
+In sports betting, poisson distribution is generally used to calculate the probability of a prop bet paying off in a game or a specific period (try it out at our prop betting sites).
 It essentially helps bettors predict the probability of certain events happening in a fixed interval, but you need to know the historical average rate of success before using the probability calculator.

 What is the Poisson Distribution Formula?

 You can only conduct a poisson probability experiment if you know the average number of times an event occurs within a time interval.
 This average rate of success number is represented by ?, the Greek letter lambda.
 You can think of ? as the mean.
 The desired number of times the that you want the event to occur is symbolized by x.
 This is known as the Poisson random variable.
 The poisson probability mass function is: P(X=k)=k!?ke??, where e is Euler’s number.